martablangiardo/martablangiardo.github.io/index.md

 Pdf of the lectures are [here](Pdfs/day5.zip)

 **Afternoon session** (13.30-15.30): Participants will have the possibility to give a short presentation about their work/research and get feedback from their peers and from the teaching team.
+If you are interested please put your name and title of the presentation on this form